Author: Teagan Moran, Small Farms Program, Oregon State University

-Composting less than 100 tons of Type 1, or Type 2, or both types of these feedstocks during a calendar year
+- Composting less than 100 tons of Type 1, Type 2, or both types of these feedstocks during a calendar year

-Composting less than 40 tons of Type 3 feedstock with in-vessel container system (which are designed to prevent vectors and nuisances)
+- Composting less than 40 tons of Type 3 feedstock with an in-vessel container system (which is designed to prevent vectors and nuisances)

 Each farmer should look closely at his or her own farm and financial resources to determine whether or not it would be advantageous to adapt and dedicate the space, labor/time, and equipment to composting (Runk, 2019).
 If you think on-farm composting may be a good fit for you, then these resources will help you dive deeper and get your composting operation started:

 - On-Farm Composting Handbook, Northeast Regional Agricultural Engineering Service and Cooperative Extension, 1992 https://campus.extension.org/pluginfile.php/48384/course/section/7167/ NRAES%20FarmCompost%20manual%201992.pdf

 - Agricultural Composting and Water Quality, Oregon State Extension 2013 https://catalog.extension. oregonstate.edu/em9053

 - Extension Backyard Composting, Washington State Extension, 2017 https://s3.wp.wsu.edu/uploads/ sites/2056/2019/04/eb1784e-Backyard-Composting. pdf